 New York Property – Mortgage Financing For Overseas Buyers

-Many of our overseas clients buying property in Manhattan, New York pay in cash.
-This is either because of personal preference, better negotiation leverage or because they have a cheaper source of financing from their home country (which allows them to close in cash in New York).
+Mortgage financing for overseas buyers of Manhattan property is a niche specialization.
+The financially savvy who want to benefit from leverage will choose financing.
+Meanwhile, many of our overseas clients buying property in Manhattan, New York pay in cash.
+This is either because of personal preference, better negotiation advantage or because they have a cheaper source of financing from their home country (which allows them to close in cash in New York).

 Loans to foreign buyers typically require a higher down payment amount, eg 40 percent, and a higher interest rate, from 25 to 50 bps higher than what a local buyer would pay.
 Given that, mortgage loans to foreigners would be safer to the banks.
 It didn’t really make sense that they stopped lending to foreigners but that was the trend back then, to be conservative.
 The reason was too much reliance on the FICO credit scoring system (which foreigners do not have).
 But from a property price perspective, the banks are safe unless property values in Manhattan decreased more than 40 percent, the equity downpayment required of foreigners, which is very unlikely.

 Mortgage financing and benefit of leverage

 Mortgage financing provides the ability to leverage and magnifies returns to the owner.
 The borrower could then buy more asset with a primary concern being the ability to cover carrying costs.
 Currently in Manhattan, a 50 percent down payment is needed to be able to have rental income cover carrying costs.